 Recipe Scaler Calculator

 The Recipe Scaler Calculator computes recipe scaler from the relation scaled quantity = original quantity x (desired servings / original servings).
 It takes 3 inputs (original ingredient quantity, servings the recipe makes, servings you want) and returns the recipe scaler.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+Home cooks, bakers and anyone catering for a crowd, for the practical kitchen questions of how much of an ingredient to use, how many people a batch will feed, what a quantity comes to in other units, which size option gives more food, and what a dish costs or how it behaves at altitude.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Enter quantities in a single measuring system rather than mixing cups with grams part way through, and where an ingredient is involved check whether the recipe means volume or weight, since equal volumes of flour, sugar and liquid do not weigh the same; then round the answer to a figure your scales, jugs, spoons or thermometer can actually work to.
 For example, with original ingredient quantity = 1.5, servings the recipe makes = 8, servings you want = 2, the recipe scaler works out to 0.375, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
 The method is the standard form documented by CalculatorHub methodology, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+The arithmetic scales cleanly but cooking does not, so expect to adjust once you are at the stove: how flour or sugar packs into a cup, oven and pan behaviour, rising and browning times, seasoning and appetite rarely change in the same proportion as the numbers.

 With Original ingredient quantity = 1.5, Servings the recipe makes = 8, Servings you want = 2, the result is 0.375.